 |ANAT 6900||Anatomy Journal Club||1|

-For a concentration in Neurobiology, students must conduct dissertation research in neurobiology and are required to complete at least 7 hours from the following courses:
+For a concentration in neurobiology, students must conduct dissertation research in neurobiology and are required to complete at least 7 credits from the following courses:

 |ANAT 6320||Developmental Neurobiology||2|